United States senior military college: Virginia Tech

 Virginia Polytechnic Institute and State University (Virginia Tech), located in Blacksburg, Virginia, is one of only two major public universities to host a senior military college as part of a larger civilian university.
 The Corps of Cadets has existed since Virginia Tech's 1872 founding; membership was mandatory for all male students during their entire term at the school until 1924 when the requirement was reduced to two years.
 After World War II, prior-service students were not required to enter the Corps, and in 1964 Corps membership was made voluntary for all non-ROTC students.
-Women had attended as civilian students since 1921, and they were admitted into the Corps of Cadets in 1973, before the service academies.
+In 1973, Virginia Tech was the first military college to admit women into their Corps of Cadets, even before the service academies.
 Members of the Corps may participate in one of two tracks: the Military-Leader Track in one of the three nationally distinguished ROTC programs leading to an officer's commission or the Citizen-Leader Track to serve in the public or private sectors after graduation.
+On average, Virginia Tech has the highest commissioning numbers amongst its senior military college counterparts, regularly commissioning 80 percent or higher of its graduating class into the active duty military each year.
+The Citizen-Leader Track also sees 80 to 85 percent of its graduates receive job offers or graduate school admittance before commencement ceremonies each May.

 U.S. Coast Guard Direct Commission Selective Schools (DCSS)

-Graduates of the six SMCs, as well as Mary Baldwin University, Massachusetts Maritime Academy and Prairie View A&M University, are allowed to commission into the U.S. Coast Guard under the Direct Commission Selective School (DCSS) program.
+Graduates of the six SMCs, as well as Mary Baldwin University, Massachusetts Maritime Academy, and Prairie View A&M University, are allowed to commission into the U.S. Coast Guard under the Direct Commission Selective School (DCSS) program.